Capital Gains Tax Summary

 How do I report gold sales in ITR?

 Report in Schedule CG in ITR-2 or ITR-3.
 LTCG on gold goes under 'LTCG on assets other than listed equity'.
-You need purchase proof (jeweller invoice or demat statement for ETFs), sale receipt, and CII values for your purchase and sale years.
-Keep all sale receipts — jewellers now report cash sales above ₹2 lakh.
+You need purchase proof (jeweller invoice or demat statement for ETFs) and sale receipt.
+Since Budget 2024 removed indexation, you no longer need CII values - just the actual purchase and sale prices.
+Keep all sale receipts - jewellers now report cash sales above ₹2 lakh.